yagnurl/Dice-Game/README.md

 ![preview](https://github.com/yagnurl/dice-game/blob/main/diceGame-preview.png "preview")

 ------------
-*owner of the design is Jonas Schmedtmann*
+*This project is built as an exercise in a course named "The Complete JavaScript Course 2021: From Zero to Expert!" on Udemy by Jonas Schmedtmann*